 - The baby thermometer is light in weight, easy to operate, has a built-in flashlight (a lifesaver in the middle of the night) and will auto shut off after 30 seconds.

 - Whenever it records a reading exceeding 38 degrees Celsius, it produces a much-needed fever alarm.

-- Cherub Ear and Forehead thermometer has a great memory and preserves the previous 32 readings for your reference (can also store readings for different children).
+- The Cherub Baby Ear and Forehead thermometer has a great memory and preserves the previous 32 readings for your reference (can also store readings for different children).

 So there you have it!
 A reliable thermometer to help you along your parenting journey!

 Royal Children’s Hospital Melbourne (2011).
 Fever in children.
 Melbourne: RCH.
 Retrieved 30 August 2017 from http://www.rch.org.au/kidsinfo/factsheets.cfm?doc_id=5200.

 Allen, C.H.
 (2014).
 Fever without a source in children 3 to 36 months of age.
 UpToDate.
 Retrieved 30 August 2017 from http://www.uptodate.com/contents/fever-without-a-source-in-children-3-to-36-months-of-age.